pure-data/deken/docs/cmdline.md

 ### Development versions

-If you are feeling a bot more adventurous, you can also grab the latest development snapshot from the `develop` branch.
+If you are feeling a bit more adventurous, you can also grab the latest development snapshot from the `develop` branch.